In this, the twelfth and final article, of our occult studies course, we discuss what the Soul really is and how we should describe it.

 In Isis Unveiled, H. P. Blavatsky says: "Truth is known but to the few; the rest, unwilling to withdraw the veil from their own hearts, imagine it blinding the eyes of their neighbour."
 Here—in this quotation—we have the true reason for the everlasting conflict between the world-religions; each adherent with heart and mind closely veiled and blaming the rest of mankind for being too blind to see the truth.

-The great master Gautama Buddha, who studied all the various religious and mystical systems until he became a greater adept in them than his teachers, discarded every system one by one, and, after his years of meditation, following these studies, he discarded his terrible ordeals of fasting and mortifying of the body also.
+The great master Gautama Buddha, who studied all the various religious and mystical systems until he became a greater adept in them than his teachers, discarded every system one by one, and, after his years of meditation, following these studies, he discarded his terrible ordeals of fasting and mortifying the poor physical body too.
 He had found the path of simplicity.
 And that is what all true mystics and thinkers always should try to do.
 To find the simple, straightforward and true path to the Light.
-And this is very difficult indeed, for we are ever tempted with the marvels of our imagination; so much so, that if you tell any seeker the unadorned facts about these holy matters, as we see them in the wonderful purity of God's Truth, it is a hundred to one that he will not believe you, and dismiss you as an ignorant fool.
-Let him do so; it only prevents him from reaching the Truth sooner.
+And this is very difficult indeed, for we are ever tempted with the marvels of our imagination; so much so, that if you tell any seeker the unadorned facts about these holy matters, as we see them in the wonderful purity of God's Truth, it is a hundred to one that he or she will not believe you, and dismiss you as an ignorant fool.
+Let them do so; it only prevents them from reaching the Truth sooner.

 When, on the other hand we read in the Secret Doctrine that: